DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ### Add an Appointment

-1. Double clicks a cell in a timetable.
+1. Double click a cell in a timetable.
 The appointment editing form will be shown.
-2. In the form, specifies required fields and clicks the `Create` button.
+2. In the form, specify required fields and clicks the `Create` button.
 This will create an appointment and add it.

 ### Update an Appointment

-- Double clicks an appointment.
+- Double click an appointment.
 The appointment editing form will be shown.
-- Clicks an appointment.
+- Click an appointment.
 The appointment tooltip will be shown with an `Edit` button.
 The `Edit` button will open an appointment editing form.

 ### Delete an Appointment

-- Clicks an appointment.
+- Click an appointment.
 The appointment tooltip will be shown with a `Delete` button.

 ## Basic Setup